Sunday 17 April 2022.

 “The perception that we’re now gathering pace is down to our attitude to playing live,” adds Charlie Burchill.
 “There have been lots of different incarnations of Simple Minds, but we’ve always kept our identity.
 A legacy can be a burden if you allow it to be.
 For us, it’s been empowering.”

 Simple Minds further mark their 40th anniversary celebrations with the release of the career-spanning compilation ‘40: The Best Of – 1979-2019’ on November 1st via UMC.
 Collating their early fan favourites with their era-defining hits and their essential recent material, the album is now available to pre-order.
 The collection also includes a gloriously euphoric new track – a cover of King Creosote’s celebration of weekend revelry ‘For One Night Only’.
-In addition, the new live album ‘Live In The City of Angels’ will be released this Friday and is also available to pre-order here.

 Simple Minds have experienced a remarkable journey since releasing their debut album ‘Life in a Day’ in 1979.
 Constantly evolving, the band’s rousing choruses and booming atmospherics made them one of the most iconic bands of the Eighties.
 Along the way, they’ve landed five UK #1 albums, topped the singles charts on both sides of the Atlantic, sold over 60 million albums and packed stadiums the world over.